Classroom Etiquette For School Students

-- Eating in class is not allowed under any circumstances; but, your child can ask to be excused from class if he is very hungry.
-While eating during snack-breaks, he must wash his hands before and after eating, use the proper cutlery and clean up after himself.
+- Eating in the class is not allowed under any circumstances; but your child can ask to be excused from the class if he is very hungry.
+While eating during snack-breaks, he must wash his hands before and after eating, use the proper cutlery, and clean up after himself.
 Good table manners will gain him respect in society.

 5. Interacting in class

 - Contributing in class shows that your child is attentive and able to understand what is being taught and discussed.
 If he is reluctant to add to the conversation, teach him to be assertive and not be afraid of making mistakes.
 On the other hand, if he is over-excited about speaking up in class, show him how to give others equal opportunities.

 - Working alone and collaborating in groups require separate skills.
 Working alone requires your child to be independent and creative.
 This will teach her to be self-sufficient.
 Working in groups and pairs needs her to invite opinions, accept suggestions and be inclusive of the ideas other than her own.
 This practice will teach her to be a good team member, appreciate team effort and develop team-building skills.

 6. Being punctual and ensuring attendance